MicrosoftDocs/Viva/Viva/glint/setup/glint-order-teams.md

 If the number of active users in Viva Glint exceeds the subscription purchase, you are notified via email, and you have a 45 day grace period to take one of the following actions:

 - Purchase extra Microsoft Viva suite or Viva Glint licenses according to the product terms;
-- Remove excess active users from the Viva Glint instance by marking their status as “INACTIVE” in a [user upload](upload-employee-attributes.md).
+- Remove excess active users from the Viva Glint instance by marking their status as "INACTIVE" in a [user upload](upload-employee-attributes.md).
+  - Marking a user as "INACTIVE" frees up a capacity license to be used.
+Viva Glint uses Microsoft’s capacity license model, meaning that a license is no longer in use when a user is inactivated and licenses don't need to be assigned individually.

 ## What happens if our grace period expires?